 The James E. Wright Graduate Award is presented annually by the Genetics Section at the AFS Annual Meeting and is intended to recognize excellence in graduate-level work in fisheries genetics.
-The Section anticipates awarding two awards for $500 to assist graduate students with travel to attend the AFS Annual Meeting.

 Eligibility: The applicant must be a full or affiliate member of the Genetics Section at the time of application.
 Students are eligible to win the award once per graduate degree program.
 For example, a student who received the award as a Masters student is eligible to win again as a PhD student, but a PhD student who wins the award once is not eligible to win in future years.

 - Potential for success in research in fisheries genetics (60%)